realcopacetic/script.copacetic.helper/README.md

 ### Changelog
 **.1.0**
+- Cropper automatically disabled if animation transitions are disabled in Copacetic skin.

+**.1.0**
 - Clearlogo cropper will resize larger crops to 1600x620 max, this is 2x the Kodi standard clearlogo requirement https://kodi.wiki/view/Artwork_types#clearlogo

 **1.0.19**